TheOnlyRew/doc_builder/source/languages/jp/riak/tutorials/System-Planning.md

 [[Cluster Capacity Planning]] outlines the various elements and variables that should be considered when planning your Riak cluster.

-If you have chosen [[Bitcask]] as your backend, you will also want to run through the [[Bitcask Capacity Calculator]] to help you calculate a reasonable capacity.
+If you have chosen [[Bitcask]] as your backend, you will also want to run through the [[Bitcask Capacity Planning]] to help you calculate a reasonable capacity.

 ## Operating Systems